steffenkloster/FlareHunter/README.md

 ## Disclaimer

-This tool is intended for educational and security research purposes only.
-Use responsibly and **only on domains and IPs that you have permission to test**.
-The author is not responsible for any misuse or damage caused by this tool.
+**⚠️ Use FlareHunter only on domains and IP addresses for which you have explicit permission to perform testing.**

+FlareHunter is intended for educational and security research purposes only.
+It is designed to help security professionals, researchers, and developers understand the implications of Cloudflare's protection mechanisms and identify potential vulnerabilities in a controlled and authorized environment.

+**Important:**

+- **Authorization**: Ensure that you have explicit permission from the target website owner before using FlareHunter to discover real IP addresses.
+Unauthorized use of this tool on websites without permission is illegal and unethical.
+- **Responsibility**: The developers and maintainers of FlareHunter are not responsible for any misuse or illegal activity conducted with this tool.
+Users are solely responsible for their actions and must comply with all applicable laws and regulations.
+- **Ethical Use**: Use FlareHunter responsibly and ethically.
+The primary goal of this tool is to promote better security practices by identifying weaknesses and helping to fortify defenses against potential threats.
+- **No Warranty**: FlareHunter is provided "as is" without any warranty of any kind, either expressed or implied.
+The developers and maintainers do not guarantee that the tool will be effective in all scenarios or that it will not cause unintended consequences.

+By using FlareHunter, you agree to adhere to this disclaimer and use the tool in a responsible, ethical, and legal manner.